About the Chehalis-Centralia Railroad & Museum

 Over the course of two years, the engine underwent extensive restoration, and several passenger railcars were acquired.
 In 1989, scheduled passenger operations began over the former Milwaukee Road track in Lewis County.
 In 2006, the association changed its name to the Chehalis-Centralia Railroad & Museum, to better reflect its continuing mission to preserve the railroad heritage of the region.

-Presently, the Chehalis-Centralia is one of only a few steam powered railroads in Washington State.
+Currently, the Chehalis-Centralia is powered by diesel #6.
 The railroad operates seasonal excursion trains each year over approximately ten miles of track, offering both coach and dinner train service.
 Additionally, the railroad is caretaker of the #15, the Puget Sound Naval Shipyards No.6 & 9, and numerous other pieces of historic railroad equipment.

 The Historic #15 Steam Engine